jlingford/personal-website/content/posts/colabfold/colabfold.md

 * access to a HPC, with permission to use some of the GPU partitions (preferably an A40, T4, or A100 GPU)
 * a `ssh` keypair to login to your HPC without the need for passwords
+* a `conda` environment with jupyter notebook installed

 If you don't have the second point setup yet, you should contact your HPC's system administrators and request all the access you need.